gruni55/goat/GOAT.md

 Cmake automatically recognizes the corresponding compiler system.
 For the Visual Studio, a corresponding project file will be generated and for the gcc a Makefile is created.

+After compiling, the libraries are created in the folder /lib/Debug or in /lib/Release, depending if the library is compiled with "Debug" or with "Release" settings.

+The names of the libraries are:

+> - **goat_raytracing.lib** : here are all the raytracing functions and representations
+> - **goat_maths.lib** : here are all basic mathemical functions and operators (Matrix and Vector template classes)